brstp/img-flow/README.md

 My linux based workflow for photos

-*Copy files from camera memory card to laptop.
-*Rsync files from laptop to server collector.
+*Rsync files from laptop/mobile to server collector.
 *Import files from collector to archive.
 *Prune collector.
 *Prune laptop.